🥘 A Traditional French Stew

 To Serve

 - Cook the potatoes in boiling salted water until soft.
-Serve boiled or creamed.
+Serve boiled or mashed.

-- You could also have polenta (boiled cornmeal, best cooked in chicken stock) instead of the potatoes if you choose, or for a change next time.
+- Serve polenta (boiled cornmeal, best cooked in chicken stock) instead of the potatoes if you choose, or for a change next time.
 Absolutely yummy!

 Notes